Amazing architecture, beautiful beaches and loads of independent restaurants and shops, this is the ultimate list of

 1. Wander around all the buildings at Parliament

 One of the most famous complex of buildings in the Hague is the Binnehof – this is where the Dutch Parliament is and it’s completely open to the public.

-There are two main buildings at Parliament – one is modern and covered by glass everywhere (this is to represent that the Dutch parliament are completely transparent with everything they do) – and the other building is the ornate old castle that dates back to the 15th century.
+There are two main buildings at Parliament.
+One is modern and covered by glass everywhere (this is to represent that the Dutch parliament are completely transparent with everything they do).
+The other building is the ornate old castle that dates back to the 15th century.

 Parliamentary members are always walking around here in a busy rush and I think it’s cool that you can see them go about their daily business.
 This is a great place to kick off your Hague itinerary!